flyteorg/flytectl/docs/source/contribute.rst

           - Command to interact with sandbox
         * - ``update``
           - ``flytectl update ...``
-          - Command to update a project
+          - Command to update a project/launchplan/resource's-attributes
         * - ``upgrade``
           - ``flytectl upgrade ...``
           - Command to upgrade/rollback FlyteCTL version